Policy + Advocacy Committee Co-chairs

 - Policy Committee Meeting via Zoom

-- Follow up on Leg Visits with data analyse
+- Follow up on Leg Visits with data analyses

 July – September